 UC7-2 Author: AG, MJ

-UC7-3: Sprint3
+UC7-3: Date: Sprint 3

 UC7-4: Purpose: To discover the layout the dungeon

 UC7-5: Overview: The player character is moving from one tile to another.
 The server decides which tiles are visible to the player character.
 The server response includes the current state of the tiles now visible to the player character.
 The client adds these tile states to its memory.
 The client remains aware of previously discovered tiles but may not be aware of their current state, i.e. whether another player has moved their character to that location.
 The client updates the graphical representation including the newly visible tiles.